 Journey to Poland

-Led by Rabbi Pinchas Hackenbroch and world renowned educator, Tzvi Sperber of JRoots, we will be focussing on 1,000 years of Jewish life in Poland and the tragedy of the Holocaust.
+Join Rabbi and Gila Hackenbroch and world renowned educator, Tzvi Sperber of JRoots, we will be focussing on 1,000 years of Jewish life in Poland and the tragedy of the Holocaust.

 Join us for a life affirming journey through Poland.
 Starting in Warsaw, we will journey through Lublin, Majdanek, Lishensk, Krakow and Auschwitz/Birkenau.